Zolletta/readings/philosophy-of-software.md

 ## On Exceptions

 Exceptions add complexity because we should decide whether to handle them and where (at the low level or at the outer most?) because writing the handling methods could lead to other exceptions and also because it is difficult to test if such code really works.
-One approach is to “**define errors out of existence**”.
+One approach is to **define errors out of existence**.
 For example, instead of throwing an error in case we are trying to unset an unknown variable, we can simply do nothing, in that case.
 In the same way, we can make special cases out of existence.
 The author gives this example: think about a text editor and the text selection mechanism.
 Instead of cluttering all the code of if statements testing if a selection is available we can make the selection always present by having it at length 0 when the user did not select anything.
 In this way, we can let exceptions handle only exceptional things!

 ## On comments

-“Without comments, you can’t hide complexity. … Comments, if done correctly, will actually improve a system’s design”.
-“If a user must read the code of a method in order to use it, then there is no abstraction”.
+>Without comments, you can’t hide complexity. … Comments, if done correctly, will actually improve a system’s design.
+If a user must read the code of a method in order to use it, then there is no abstraction.

 Ideally, developers should read only the interfaces.
 To help them, comments are needed to describe what’s not obvious.
 Typically, comments will add information at a lower level of the code (adding precision) or at a higher level (adding intuition).
 Comments at the same level of the code are likely to repeat the code itself and thus be unuseful.
 Try to make it easy to find documentation (put comments near the code they describe) but do not repeat comments; instead reference it, if needed.